RuanGeldenhuys/22550801_FinMetrics/README.md

 portfolio can actually be increased through hedging.

-For data preparation I load in the data and then apply the weights specified in the question to the corresponding asset by multiplying it return with the corresponding weight.
+For data preparation I load in the data and then apply the weights specified in the question to the corresponding asset by multiplying its return with the corresponding weight.
 Summing these returns then yield the total portfolio returns.
 I then calculate the ZAR returns and lastly join the two return series’ into one data frame.